In this document, we will see how to prevent malware-free attacks with CrowdStrike Falcon. Malware-free attacks are attacks that do not use malware.

 “How to Detect and Prevent Malware Free Attacks with CrowdStrike Falcon”

+Navigate to the Configuration Policy.
 You can configure prevention features in the Configuration App.
-Once in the App, make sure you are in Prevention Policy, then click on settings.
+Once in the App, chose Prevention Policies.
 Please note that you need Admin privileges to configure the prevention features on the Prevention App settings page.
-Also, the configuration changes only take a couple of seconds to be updated on the endpoints.
+Chose to edit an existing policy by clicking the icon on the right.

 One of the challenges with attacks that do not use malware is that they can inject commands can directly into memory.
 Those attacks take advantage of vulnerabilities and make use of exploit kits.
 This is why Falcon provides an exploit blocking function.
 To turn an exploit mitigation on or off, just slide the toggle for the exploit mitigation you want to change.
 In our example we are going to turn on Force ASLR mitigation.

-Let’s slide the toggle to the right and confirm the change
+Let’s slide the toggle to the right, click “Save” and confirm the change.

-If you want to disable the prevention for that exploit, slide the toggle to the left and confirm that you want to disabled.
+If you want to disable the prevention for that exploit, slide the toggle to the left, click “save”, and confirm that you want to disable.

 Here is an example of exploit blocking detection in the Falcon User Interface.

 This is why Falcon also uses Indicators of Attacks (IOAs) to protect systems.
-IOAs look across both legitimate activity and suspicious activities and detect stealthy chains of events that indicate malware infection attempts.
-IOAs prevent attacks which do not use malware are enabled by default.
-Attacks such as adware and ransomware, specific IOAs can be configured.
+IOAs look across both legitimate activity and suspicious activities to detect stealthy chains of events that indicate malware infection attempts.
+IOAs that prevent attacks which do not use malware are enabled by default.
+For attacks such as adware and ransomware, specific IOAs can be configured.

-Ransomware prevented based on an Indicator of Attack.
+Below is an example of a ransomware prevented event based on an Indicator of Attack.